Compensation After a Multi-Vehicle Crash in Ada, OK

 Multiple Plaintiffs Competing for Coverage

-Multiple victims in multi-vehicle crashes.
+Many plaintiffs in multi-vehicle crashes.

 Chain Reactions and Causation Analysis

-Causation analysis becomes complex:
+Causation analysis is more complex:

 - First-impact causation